fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 #### 4.9*: Blog list tests, step2

 Write a test that verifies that the unique identifier property of the blog posts is named <i>id</i>, by default the database names the property <i>_id</i>.
-Verifying the existence of a property is easily done with Jest's [toBeDefined](https://jestjs.io/docs/en/expect#tobedefined) matcher:
+Verifying the existence of a property is easily done with Jest's [toBeDefined](https://jestjs.io/docs/en/expect#tobedefined) matcher.

 Make the required changes to the code so that it passes the test.
 The [toJSON](/en/part3/saving_data_to_mongo_db#backend-connected-to-a-database) method discussed in part 3 is an appropriate place for defining the <i>id</i> parameter.